rebus-ink/ink-API/activityDoc.md

 Possible errors:

 * 404 'no publication found with id {id}'
+* 404 'no note found with id {id}'
 * 404 'no tag found with id {id}'
-* 400 'remove tag from publication error: {message}' - generic error that occured on remove tag from publication.
+* 400 'remove tag from publication or note error: {message}' - generic error that occured on remove tag from publication or note.
 Refer to message for more details.
 * 400 'create activity error: {message}' - generic error that occured on createActivity.
 Refer to message for more details.